jrkerns/pylinac/docs/source/picketfence.rst

 First, check the general :ref:`general_troubleshooting` section.
 Specific to the picket fence analysis, there are a few things you can do.

+* **Set the image inversion** - If you get an error like this: ``ValueError: max() arg is an empty sequence``, one issue may be that the image has the wrong inversion (negative values are positive, etc).
+Set the analyze flag ``invert`` to ``True`` to invert the image from the automatic detection.
+  Additionally, if you're using wide pickets, the image inversion could be wrong.
+If the pickets are wider than the "valleys" between the pickets this will almost always result in a wrong inversion.
 * **Crop the edges** - This is far and away the most common problem.
 Elekta is notorious for having noisy/bad edges.
 Pass a larger value into the constructor: